Socialism in Egypt: Student and worker radicalism

-Though student protests under Nasser never quite reached the heights of the 1940's and 50's, after the 1967 war protests restarted when airforce officers were given lenient sentences for their mismanagement during the war.
+Though student protests under Nasser never quite reached the heights of the 1940s and 50's, after the 1967 war protests restarted when air force officers were given lenient sentences for their mismanagement during the war.
 These protests were not against the Nasserist system, however, but against the corruption and authoritarianism of the regime.
 Unlike Nasser, Sadat was never able to fully tame the students.
 In 1972, leftist students attacked Sadat for not restarting the war against Israel.
 Sadat was able to quiet this criticism after launching the Ramadan War, as well through building up his security apparatus and supporting Islamist student organizations on campus.
 Workers continued to strike during the Sadatist period, even before the policy of infitah.
 In August 1971, ten thousand workers in the Helwan Iron and Steel Company went on strike.
 Three thousand were arrested after security forces intervened.
 When ETUF President Salah Gharib tried to negotiate with the workers, he was detained overnight; workers chanted "You are the regime's guy".
 Later in December, six thousand Alexandria Port workers went on strike over unpaid wages.
 After arrests were made, workers stormed the police stations to free their colleagues.

 Sadat thought that while Tagammu was allowed to exist as a legal party, he could contain the left, specifically his Marxist and Nasserist critics of infitah.
 Yet these hopes were shattered in 1977, when the students and workers united to launch the 1977 Bread Uprising against cuts to food subsidies.
 While these protests shook the nation, the organized left was unable to capitalize on the events to move against the regime.
 Unlike the Islamist right which was courted by Sadat, the left was too constrained by the state to seriously challenge the new political order.
 Historian and activist Hossam El-Hamalawy describes the state of the Egyptian left after 1977 as following:The 1977 uprising also signaled the beginning of the end for the Egyptian Left.
 Splits within virtually every communist organization, which were already suffering from factionalism, took place following the defeat of the uprising.
 There were tensions in the cadre base-leadership relations.
 Many militants were demoralized, in addition to the discrediting of the Left in the eyes of many sympathizers in specific and the public in general.
 The communist organizations did not disappear in the 1980s.
 They were still active in the universities, syndicates and several industrial workplaces, however their base of support was disintegrating.In 1978, Sadat revived the Office of the Socialist Prosecutor.
 Originally created in 1971 during the Corrective Revolution, its new mission was to remove candidates in elections who challenged "the divine laws" of the state.
 In the spring of that year, Sadat denounced the left as "communists" and "unbelievers", banning the party paper.
 As Sadat put it after the 1977 uprising, "democracy has fangs and claws."
 By 1981, most of the leftists who took office in 1979 were in prison.